General University Reference Utility

 Complaints Under HIPAA

-The Privacy Office will be responsible for the implementation and administration of an institutionally based complaint process in compliance with the rules and regulations of HIPAA.
-Patients may complain directly the Penn State Privacy Office or to the Secretary of Health and Human Services if they believe their privacy rights have been violated.
-To contact the Penn State Privacy Office, complaints may be directed to:
+The University's HIPAA Privacy Officer will be responsible for the implementation and administration of an institutionally based complaint process in compliance with HIPAA.
+Patients may complain directly to the University's Privacy Office or to the Secretary of the U.S. Department of Health and Human Services if they believe their privacy rights have been violated.
+To contact the University's Privacy Office, complaints may be directed to:

-Employees, students, and volunteers of the units within the covered components of Penn State must receive training to assure their understanding of privacy policies and procedures.
+Employees, students, and volunteers within a Covered Component of the University must receive training to assure their understanding of HIPAA privacy policies and procedures.
 This training must be appropriate for the members of the workforce to carry out their function within their employment, educational or volunteering area.
-Each new member of the covered units' workforce must also be trained within a reasonable period of time after the new staff member begins their employment or activity with the University.
-In addition, all employees of the covered components must receive training updates when there is a substantial change in the privacy policies that would affect the ability to do their job.
+Each new member of the Covered Components' workforce must also be trained within a reasonable period of time after the new staff member begins their employment or activity with the University.
+In addition, all employees of the Covered Components must receive training updates when there is a substantial change in the privacy policies that would affect the ability to do their job.

-At the conclusion of all training sessions, participants shall sign and date a statement indicating their understanding and agreeing to comply with the privacy policies and procedures of Penn State and other requirements as defined in the training session.
+At the conclusion of all training sessions, participants shall sign and date a statement indicating their understanding and agreeing to comply with the privacy policies and procedures of the University and other requirements as defined in the training session.
 This statement shall further include information about the documents provided as part of the training and an acknowledgment of the sanctions for the failure to comply with this policy.
+The Covered Component will keep copies of the signed statements, pursuant to AD35.

 Sanctions for Failure to Comply with this Policy